Streamside at Launani Vly 1

 Assigned parking is well supported: 16/20 MLS listings show ASSIGN, and several remarks explicitly state "2 assigned parking stalls" or "assigned parking stalls."
 This is strong, repeated evidence across multiple listings, not just copy-paste checkbox data.

-I looked for deeded, owned, or parking-included wording, but the listings only describe assigned stalls.
-Assigned parking alone does not confirm deeded ownership, so this is set to false based on absence of supporting language.
+I looked for deeded, owned, parking-included, or stall-included wording.
+The remarks consistently describe assigned stalls and covered/open parking, which does not confirm deeded parking, so this is best treated as false based on the public remarks.

 No analysis available